delmic/odemis/doc/develop/backend-api.rst

     ..
 Rationale: there can be many types of versions for just a given component and it depends a lot on how it's actually build.
 We cannot grasp every kind of detail.
 So either we make a metadata-like dict which will eventually appear as a string most probably or directly just a string.

+    .. py:attribute:: state

+    	*(RO VA, int or Exception)*: the state of the component, which is either ST_UNLOADED, ST_STARTING, ST_RUNNING, ST_STOPPED, or an exception (most usually a HwError) indicating the error that the hardware is experiencing.

     ..
+TODO: how to turn on/off the hardware components?
+Via a method or a property?
+How about an .state enumerated property which has 'on', 'standby',  'off' possible value.
+At init it should automatically turned on, and automatically turned standby (or off if it's ok).
+For now, some emitters have a .power VA which allow to stop the hardware from emitting when set to 0, but it's pretty ad-hoc.

+    ..
 TODO: isPropertyAvailabe(name) tells whether a property is present or not, and .getProperties() returns a list of all properties available.

     ..
 TODO: A set of named methods: if the component can support the method, then it is present, otherwise the component does not have the method.
 Eg: .degauss() for a SEM e-beam.
 A generic function isMethodAvailable(name) tells whether it's present or not. getMethods() returns all the methods present.

-    ..
-TODO: how to turn on/off the hardware components?
-Via a method or a property?
-How about an .state enumerated property which has 'on', 'standby',  'off' possible value.
-At init it should automatically turned on, and automatically turned standby (or off if it's ok).
-For now, some emitters have a .power VA which allow to stop the hardware from emitting when set to 0, but it's pretty ad-hoc.
+    .. py:attribute:: affects

+        *(VA, list of str)* names of the components which can detect changes when the component is used.
+Typically, this is a set of Detectors, which are affected by the emission of energy (in the case of an Emitter), or a movement (in the case of an Actuator).

     .. py:method:: updateMetadata(metadata)